beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except PSK).

-Thw client MUST send a Certificate message if the server has requested client authentication via a CertificateRequest message during the handshake phase.
+The client MUST send a Certificate message if the server has requested client authentication via a CertificateRequest message during the handshake phase.
 If the server requests client authentication but no suitable certificate is available, the client